Pasokification

-The decline of PASOK's popularity in the 2010s led to the creation of the term Pasokification.
+Logo of the PASOK party in Greece.
+The sharp decline of PASOK's popularity in the 2010s led to the creation of the term Pasokification.

-Pasokification is the decline of centre-left, social-democratic political parties in European and other Western countries during the 2010s, often accompanied by the rise of nationalist, left-wing and right-wing populist alternatives.
-In Europe, the share of votes for centre-left parties was at its 70-year lowest in 2015.
+Pasokification is a neologism used to describe the decline in vote share for centre-left and social-democratic political parties in Europe and other Western countries during the 2010s, often accompanied by the rise of nationalistic and left and right-wing populist political parties.
+The share of votes for centre-left parties in Europe was at a 70-year low in 2015.

-The term originates from the Greek party PASOK, which saw a declining share of the vote in national elections — from 43.9% in 2009 to 13.2% in May 2012, to 12.3% in June 2012 and 4.7% in 2015 — due to its perceived poor handling of the Greek government-debt crisis and implementation of harsh austerity measures.
-Simultaneously, the left-wing anti-austerity Syriza party saw a growth in vote share and influence.
-Since PASOK's decline, the term has been applied to similar declines for other social-democratic and Third Way parties.
+Pasokification originates from the PASOK party of Greece whose vote share in national elections reduced from 43.9% in 2009 to 4.7% in 2015, while the anti-austerity left-wing Syriza party saw a simultaneous growth in vote share and influence.
+Since PASOK's decline, the term has been applied to declines of other centre-left, social democratic and Third Way parties within a similar timeframe.

-In the early 2020s, the Social Democratic Party of Germany, Australian Labor Party and UK Labour Party won elections in each of their countries in 2021, 2022 and 2024 respectively.
+In the early 2020s, some centre-left parties such as the New Zealand Labour Party, Social Democratic Party of Germany, Australian Labor Party and UK Labour Party won elections in each of their countries in 2020, 2021, 2022 and 2024 respectively.
 Additionally, PASOK-KINAL improved their performance in the 2023 Greek elections.
-This has resulted in discussions on the possibility of "de-Pasokification", "reverse Pasokification", or "Kinalification."
+This has resulted in discussions on the possibility of a "de-Pasokification", "reverse Pasokification", or "Kinalification" trend.

+Background

+Pasokification originates from the Panhellenic Socialist Movement (PASOK) of Greece, which was formerly the largest centre-left party in the Hellenic Parliament between 1977 and 2012, and the dominant party in Greece from 1981 to 2004.
+PASOK's vote share in national elections reduced from 43.9% in 2009 to 13.2% in May 2012, to 12.3% in June 2012, to 4.7% in January 2015 — due to its perceived poor handling of the Greek government-debt crisis and implementation of harsh austerity measures.
+Simultaneously, PASOK was replaced as Greece's main left-wing party by Syriza, an anti-austerity party founded in 2004, that saw a consistent growth in vote share and influence.

+PASOK's rapid decline in Greece led to comparisons with similar declines in vote share by centre-left, social democratic, and Third Way parties across Europe during the 2010s.